jscottsmith/react-scroll-parallax/documentation/docs/migration-guides/v2-migration-guide.md

+---
+sidebar_position: 1
+---

 # V2 Migration Guide

 With mostly just new features, V3 also makes a few breaking changes.
 See the following and migrate any code that is affected.

 ### Prop changes for <Parallax\>

-If you've used any of the following props simply rename to new ones or refactor if if they are no longer supported.
+If you've used any of the following props rename to new ones, or refactor if they are no longer supported.

 1. `styleOuter` becomes `style`.
 2. `tagOuter` becomes `tag`.